-Cause– A bacterial infection caused by Neisseria gonorrhea that is transmitted through semen, vaginal fluids, and rectal fluids during unprotected vaginal, oral, or anal sex.
+Gonorrhea is a bacterial infection caused by Neisseria gonorrhoeae.
+It is transmitted through semen, vaginal fluids, and rectal fluids.

 - A change in vaginal fluid

-- -Change in period or more painful periods
+- Change in periods, including more painful periods

 You will be asked about who you have had sex with in the past two months.
 This is because gonorrhea is a reportable infection.
 Anyone you have had sex will need to be tested and treated.
 Partners are almost always given medication whether they have symptoms or not.